GDSC-2025-Hackathon/Resume-Refiner/README.md

 Note:
 There is currently an error with the main branch structure.
-All the files and folders for the working project are located inside the Resume-Refiner folder.
+All the files and folders for the working project are located inside the resume-refiner folder.
 Please navigate into that folder to view or run the full application.